KediDili/VanillaPlusProfessions/features.md

 All vanilla trinkets will get a second purpose.

 There are 8 trinkets in vanilla, and one extra purpose for each.
-In case there are people who want to learn what it is themselves, only the hint locations are listed below:
+In case there are people who want to learn what it is themselves, the hint locations are listed below:

 | Trinket name   | Location          |
 |:--------------:|:-----------------:|